lavenya-mohan/python-challenge/README.md

 Greatest Decrease in Losses: Feb-14 ($-1825558)

 ## _PyPoll_
 The task is to create a Python script that helps to analyze a small, rural town to modernize its vote-counting process.
-A set of poll data called  $${\color{lightblue}election_data.csv}$$ will be provided, composed of three columns: Voter ID", "County", and "Candidate".
+A set of poll data called  $${\color{lightblue}"election_data.csv"}$$ will be provided, composed of three columns: Voter ID", "County", and "Candidate".
 The goal is to generate insights from this data using Python.
 - [x] The total number of votes cast
 - [x] A complete list of candidates who received votes
 - [x] The percentage of votes each candidate won